google/GTMAppAuth/README.md

 Note that Keychain items stored via one storage type will not be available via the other and macOS apps that choose to use the data protection Keychain will need to be signed in order for Keychain operations to succeed.

+### Implementing Your Own Storage

+If you'd like to use a backing store other than the Keychain to save your `GTMAuthSession` instances, you can create your own `GTMAuthSessionStore` conformance.
+Use `GTMKeychainStore` as an example of how to do this.

 #### GTMOAuth2 Compatibility

 To assist the migration from GTMOAuth2 to GTMAppAuth, GTMOAuth2-compatible Keychain methods are provided in `GTMKeychainStore`.